 “Our partnership with Inobe marks a major milestone: bringing our proven solution to Central and Eastern Europe.
 Having established a solid and growing network of users in the Netherlands, France and the UK, both in clinical routine and screening, the time has come to leverage these partnerships and bring our certified AI solution to Poland; to support precision diagnostics without compromising on costs.

-Inobe’s rich healthcare-technology experience will help us tailor Veye Chest to the needs of Polish radiology and oncology teams.
+Inobe’s rich healthcare-technology experience will help us tailor Veye Lung Nodules to the needs of Polish radiology and oncology teams.
 Together, we will ensure a reliable operation of AI in clinical practice, seamlessly integrated into the radiology workflow.”

 Marcin Zalewski, CEO of Inobe, added:

 “At Inobe, we focus on bringing innovation into healthcare.
 It means a lot to us that, as a company, we can introduce a pioneering AI solution to the market.
-We are therefore very excited to bring Veye Chest to the Polish market.
+We are therefore very excited to bring Veye Lung Nodules to the Polish market.

 Technologies based on artificial intelligence are intensively developing, supporting radiologists at work by providing them with a ‘second pair of eyes’, which significantly contributes to reducing the time of diagnosis.
 We are entering a new era in which our traditional way of thinking will change.